oroinc/documentation/book/crud.rst

     {% endblock %}

-As you can see, the template extends the `OroUIBundle:actions:index.html.twig`_ template from the Oro Platform and uses a `macro from the UI bundle`_ to add a button for creating new vehicles.
+As you can see, the template extends the `OroUIBundle:actions:index.html.twig`_ template from the OroPlatform and uses a `macro from the UI bundle`_ to add a button for creating new vehicles.

 But how does the UI bundle know which properties should be displayed in which order?
 The answer to this is the ``gridName`` variable (set to ``vehicles-grid`` above).
 This variable refers to the